 It offers a virtually unlimited selection of investments, including exchange-traded funds (ETFs), mutual funds, bonds and other fixed-income investments, options, real estate investment trusts (REITs) and commodity-based investments.

 It's possible to have Schwab Intelligent Portfolios managed for you while also maintaining a self-directed portfolio with the same broker.

 |Tax Loss Harvesting|

 |Customer Service||Phone: 24/7; Live Chat: 24/7; Email|

-As noted above, one of the biggest advantages with Schwab Intelligent Portfolios is being part of the Charles Schwab family.
-As one of the largest investment brokerages, Schwab offers everything you need to invest.
+And as one of the largest investment brokerages, Schwab offers everything you need to invest.
 The customer service is among the best in the industry.
 And it provides you with full access to investment professionals, round the clock.
 The platform also has a wealth of educational resources and investment tools.